 - Drinking water to curb night-time snacking: If you had an early dinner and find yourself feeling hungry before bed, drinking a glass of water may help you resist the temptation to snack.

 - Drinking water to prevent dehydration: If you’ve been sweating a lot during the day or have been drinking alcohol, you may need to drink some water before bed to prevent dehydration.
+If you feel thirsty, don’t ignore that.
+Drink some water.

 - Drinking water to improve sleep quality: Thirst can disrupt sleep, so it’s better to listen to your cues and drink water when you’re thirsty even if it’s just before you go to bed.